How to check in with a sensation and understand its message

 Since then, I’ve deliberately stayed with the dull sensation, protecting it, not wanting to rush it, deny it, or compromise it.
 Watchful of potential disappointment lurking, I’ve held it like a newborn, with great care.
 I’ve listened.
 I’ve written in my journal daily.
 Two months on, the feelings have evolved, and to the earlier message, I see now that:

-So, maybe Lac Léman and I do not belong to each other in that intimate way, or it is, but the timing is off.
+So, maybe Lac Léman and I do not belong to each other in that intimate way, or perhaps the timing is off.
 That message sounds reasonable and valid.
 And as I pursue my query, I will stay open-minded.

 To belong is a human need as fundamental as food, shelter and safety.
 We are witnessing a time of significant disruption and massive movement of populations, be it by war, famine or disaster.
 Putting aside the cynical games the powerful play on vulnerable displaced people, let’s remember that welcoming the weary stranger is a long-time-honored duty and tradition.